dev-rahman/AD_Benchmark_MIMII/README.md

 └── valve/
 ```

-> For fast experiments on laptops, a subset of ~30–40 train clips and ~10 normal + 10 anomalous test clips per machine is sufficient for the benchmark, but the code supports the full dataset.[web:21]
+> For fast experiments on laptops, a subset of ~30–40 train clips and ~10 normal + 10 anomalous test clips per machine is sufficient for the benchmark, but the code supports the full dataset.

 ---